 After all, the travel industry is huge.
-In 2015 alone, domestic and international travelers within the U.S. directly spent about $947 billion on travel.
-Nearly $651 billion of that spending was for leisure travel.
-And just over $296 billion of it was for business travel.1 Plus, even though the Internet has become a major source of travel deals, many people still seek the services of professionals when planning and booking their vacations or business trips.
-So a lot of travel agencies continue to prosper.
+According to the U.S. Travel Association, in 2021 alone, domestic and international travelers within the U.S. directly spent $910 billion on travel.
+Plus, even though the Internet has become a major source of travel deals, many people still seek the services of professionals when planning and booking their vacations or business trips.
+So, a lot of travel agencies continue to prosper.

 That means you can benefit from the travel and tourism industry's ongoing success, both in America and around the world.
 Travel agents often receive discounts or upgrades on hotels and transportation when taking trips.
 And every new day offers the opportunity to share in the delight of excited and appreciative clients, both before and after their own journeys.